Joyoop/COMP2021-OOP/monopoly/READEME.md

 1. Simply import the whole monopoly folder into a IDE (IntelliJ idea used in my case) AND run Monopoly

-2. In a command line application(e.g. Mac terminal or CMD), run "java Monpoly"
+2. In a command line application(e.g. Mac terminal or CMD), run "javac *" under the folder monopoly and run "java Monopoly".